gatsbyjs/gatsby/docs/blog/2018-12-19-gatsby-scales-with-expertise-and-scope/index.md

 My design background (e.g. thinking in components), knowledge of JavaScript, and good tutorials definitely eased the learning curve but Gatsby also was of big help to me.
 My personal site always was a static site displaying my works.
 But now I wanted to update it more easily and also start blogging.
 That exactly sounds like one of Gatsby's use cases.
 It takes all the hard things away and offers you a **playground to learn React**, e.g. only using it as a templating language.
 So, to answer the question: I wouldn't say that it was a too big step for me 😊

-After the v1 release of Gatsby (June '17) I also gone live with my personal site which used markdown as its source and the inbuilt CSS modules for styling.
+After the v1 release of Gatsby (June '17) I also went live with my personal site which used Markdown as its source and the built in CSS Modules for styling.
 I didn't know much React at that point and hence used it more as a templating language — but still had a PWA and excellent Lighthouse scores!

 ## Move Fast and Break Things